 Unit Synopsis

 In Modern Environmental Issues you will learn how scientific methods and knowledge inform issues of environmental concern.
-You will learn about different environments and their interaction with human population, resources and pollution, disturbance, atmospheric composition and air pollution, fossil fuels and renewable sources of energy, conservation and environmental management.
-You will begin to apply basic scientific knowledge and principles to researching and discussing environmental issues and 'wicked' problems.
+You will learn about different environments and their interaction with human populations, resources and pollution, disturbance, atmospheric composition and air pollution, fossil fuels and renewable sources of energy, conservation and environmental management.
+You will begin to apply basic scientific knowledge and quantitative data to researching and discussing environmental issues and 'wicked' problems.

 Details